How does art therapy help?

 What will it cost?

-The cost of a session varies from $110 (with a health care card or unemployed) to $150 (standard), or $180 for school visits and walk and talk therapy.
-If you have a GP referral for a Mental Health Care Plan, you can claim back approx $75 through Medicare, for a maximum of 10 sessions a year.
+The usual cost of a session varies from $110 (with a health care card or unemployed) to $160 (standard), or $180 for school visits and walk and talk therapy.
+If you have a GP referral for a Mental Health Care Plan, you can claim back approx $77 through Medicare, for a maximum of 10 sessions a year (recently extended to 20 per year, during Covid-19).
 Some private health insurance covers allied health, and sessions can also be funded by NDIS.